mlsmithjr/gurglefish/README.md

 ```bash
 	gurglefish prod --sync
 ```

-Seriously, could it be any easier? (don't answer).
+Seriously, could it be any easier?

 Gurglefish will automatically create any missing tables and indexes in postgres you elected to sync from Salesforce.